-The average duration of the infringements shown in Table 4 varies considerably from year to year.
-The average duration between 2011 and 2016 was 5.5 years; while in three of those years it was over seven years, in 2011 it was only just over three and a half years.
+The average duration of the infringements shown in Table 3 varies significantly from year to year.
+The average duration of the included cases and companies between 2011 and 2019 was 5.7 years; while in four of those years it was over seven years, in 2015 it was barely over 4 years and in 2011 below 3 years.
 This directly affects the calculation of the average AMT and therefore the final estimate of consumer savings.

-The estimated savings generated for consumers are presented in the following table16:
+The estimated savings generated for consumers are presented in the following table: